 Canterra Minerals Announces Increase of Non-Brokered Private Placement

-Vancouver, December 12, 2023 - Canterra Minerals Corp.
-(TSXV: CTM) (OTCQB: CTMCF) ("Canterra" or the "Company") is pleased to announce that it has increased the size of its previously announced non-brokered private placement financing (the "Financing") (see news release dated November 29, 2023) of up to a maximum of 18,461,538 shares comprised of critical mineral exploration tax credit ("CMETC") flow-through ("FT") common shares at a price of $0.065 per FT share for a maximum aggregate proceeds of up to C$1,200,000.
+Vancouver, December 18, 2023 - Canterra Minerals Corp.
+(TSXV: CTM) (OTCQB: CTMCF) ("Canterra" or the "Company") is pleased to announce that it has increased the size of its previously announced non-brokered private placement financing (the "Financing") (see news release dated November 29, 2023 and December 12, 2023) of up to a maximum of 23,846,153 shares comprised of critical mineral exploration tax credit ("CMETC") flow-through ("FT") common shares at a price of $0.065 per FT share for a maximum aggregate proceeds of up to C$1,550,000.
 Subject to compliance with applicable securities laws and the approval of the TSX Venture Exchange, finders' fees may be payable to eligible arm's length persons with respect to certain subscriptions accepted by the Company.

 The proceeds of the Financing will be used to fund further exploration programs including drilling on the Company's resource stage critical minerals deposits in central Newfoundland, including drilling at its Boomerang and Lemarchant projects.
 Closing of the Offering is subject to receipt of applicable regulatory approvals including the approval of the TSX Venture Exchange.
 The securities issued will be subject to a four month hold period.